 • The Committee expressed concern that data can be collected from different databases, such as billing, pharmacy, and lab, which might create burden on those reporting the measure.
-However, the Committee acknowledged that the measure is currently in use and the data is routinely generated through care delivery and captured in electronic sources so this may not create a major issue.
+However, the Committee acknowledged that the measure is currently in use and the data is routinely generated during the process of care deliver and captured in electronic sources.